Woman Suffrage Party: About

 By 1915, the WSP had a hundred thousand members.
 During the summer of 1915, the WSP ran a "model woman suffrage campaign," with 5,225 outdoor meetings, 13 concerts and 28 parades and processions.
 Members continued to reach out door to door and by telephone.
 WSP sponsored a boat to run between Coney Island and Brighton Beach with a ten-foot sign urging people to support women's suffrage.
 When the vote for suffrage was not in their favor in November 1915, the WSP continued to lobby for another referendum for women's voting rights.
 By November 6, 1917, there was a resounding win for women's suffrage in New York.
 Catt called the New York campaign the "decisive battle of the American woman suffrage movement."

 After women earned the right to vote in New York, the WSP helped women prepare to exercise their rights.
 Two committees were formed to help women prepare to vote: The Americanization Committee, under the direction of Mary E. Dreier, and the Women Voters' Council, under the leadership of Hay, which educated American voters.
 The Americanization Committee taught English classes to women who were born outside of the United States.
 They also visited tenements, aided in helping women achieve citizenship, and saw to educating entire families.
 The educational efforts of the WSP were completely non-partisan.

 The WSP continued to lobby in the federal suffrage campaign until May 1919, when the WSP became the New York chapter of the League of Women Voters.

 WSP published The Woman Voter as their official journal until 1917 when it merged with other publications to form The Woman Citizen.

 Notable members

 Many members of WSP were notable women in the fight for women's suffrage.
 Mary Ritter Beard was the vice-chair of the Manhattan branch of the WSP in 1910.
 She left that post at about the same time she quit editing the official journal of WSP, The Woman Voter, in 1912.
 In 1915, Mary Garrett Hay was the president.
 In 1917, Helen Rogers Reid became the treasurer of the WSP.
-Vira Boarman Whitehouse was the head of the WSP in 1917 when women were given the right to vote in New York.
+Vira Boarman Whitehouse was the head of the WSP in 1917 when women were given the right to vote in New York and Ida Reid Blair was the chair of the press publicity committee, working with prominent writers and artists to keep the issue in front of the public.
 The labor journalist Mary Heaton Vorse was a founding member, and in 1913 the party's delegate to the conference of the International Woman Suffrage Alliance in Budapest.